xAstroDev/WinNow-1/README.md

 # System requirement for Winlator@Frost
 - `Turnip` - For `Adreno 6xx and 7xx` only at the moment. `Adreno 735, 732, 720, 710 and 613` are not working.
 You have to use VirGL if you're using this GPU
-- `VirGL` - Universal, all GPU `(include unsupport GPU of turnip)` might work with VirGL but you can only play DX9 games
+- `VirGL` - Universal, all GPU `like Mali, Exynos, Kirin, Unisoc, etc`(include unsupport GPU of turnip adreno like in above)` might work with VirGL but you can only play DX9 games
 - `LLVMPIPE` - Use this if you want to run software apps `(not for game)`

 # What is the difference between bench and without bench apk?